Rat poison is linked to three synthetic pot smoker deaths

 Federal health officials are sounding the alarm about synthetic marijuana laced with rat poison that has already killed three people in Illinois and sent a small army of people vomiting blood to emergency rooms there and in four other states.

-“This is an unusual outbreak,” Renee Funk of the Centers for Disease Control and Prevention told The Associated Press.
+“This is an unusual outbreak,” Renee Funk of the Centers for Disease Control and Prevention told The Associated Press on Tuesday.

 Investigators are not sure yet how the fake pot got contaminated, Funk said.
 But the CDC has dispatched a team of investigators to Illinois, where the bulk of the cases has been reported, to help pinpoint the source and hopefully identify the culprits.